maxgalloway/css-progress-bar/README.md

 ================

 * a widget that shows a progress bar that you might have drawn by hand
-* demonstrates how to setup css3 a animation, including some additional parameters
+* demonstrates the basic setup for a css3 animation, including some additional parameters